-International Baccalaureate 26 minimum.
-Offers may be grade specific.
+A minimum of 88 points on the UCAS tariff from at least 2 A2 Levels, at least one of which should normally be in a relevant science or social science BTEC National Diploma BTEC certificate: Acceptable only when combined with other qualifications 90 credit diploma: Acceptable only when combined with other qualifications Diploma (QCF): DD if studied on its own or to the total of 88 UCAS points when combined with other qualifications Extended diploma (QCF): MMM if studied on its own or to the total of 88 UCAS points when combined with other qualifications Irish Leaving Certificate Acceptable on its own and combined with other qualifications - 88 UCAS points from a minimum of 5 subjects.
 A specific science grade may be required.
-Access Prior to starting the programme applicants must have obtained grade 4 or grade C or above in English Language, Mathematics and Science GCSE or an approved alternative qualification.
-Access Courses - A pass in a relevant science-related access course.
-Other Applications should normally include GCSE (or equivalent) passes at grade C and above or 4 + on new GCSE structure in English Language, Maths and Science (Chemistry, Biology, Physics or science equivalent).
-Approved alternative qualifications: Key Skills Level 2 in English/ Maths; NVQ Level 2 Functional skills in Maths and English; Writing and or Reading Skills for Life Level 2 in Numeracy/English; Higher Diploma in Maths/ English; Functional skills level 2 in Maths/ English; Northern Ireland Essential Skills Level 2 in Communication or Application of Number; Wales Essential Skills Level 2 in Communication or Application of Number; Welsh GCSE in Maths or Welsh GCSE in Maths Numeracy.
-Mature entry Enquires are encouraged from students without formal academic qualifications or from non-traditional academic backgrounds who can demonstrate motivation and potential to complete their chosen programme of study.
-Mature students are encouraged to apply early in order that proper consideration and academic guidance can be given.
-Mature applicants are invited for interview, and acceptance onto the programme may be based on the interview and/or submission of written work or its equivalent.
-Overseas qualifications For undergraduate courses please apply through UCAS, applicants will be considered in line with normal entry requirements.
-International applicants must possess a minimum IELTS (or equivalent) score of 6.0.
+Scottish Higher Acceptable on its own and combined with other qualifications - 88 UCAS points from a minimum of 3 subjects International Baccalaureate Acceptable on its own and combined with other qualifications - 24 IB Diploma Points.
+A specific science grade may be required.
+Access Access to Higher Education Diploma: Acceptable on its own and combined with other qualifications - overall Pass required Other Applicants must have obtained grade 4 or grade C or above in English Language and Mathematics GCSE, or Key Skills Level 2 in English/ Maths, or NVQ Level 2 Functional skills in Maths and English Writing and or Reading, or Skills for Life Level 2 in Numeracy/English, or Higher Diploma in Maths/ English, or Functional skills level 2 in Maths/ English prior to starting the programme Candidates having successfully completed a HND in an appropriate subject or mature candidates with experiential learning are also invited to apply.
+Overseas qualifications An IELTS score of 6.0 (with a minimum of 5.5 in each component) is required.

 External Quality Benchmarks All programmes leading to LJMU awards have been designed and approved in accordance with the UK Quality Code for Higher Education, including the Framework for Higher Education Qualifications in the UK (FHEQ) and subject benchmark statements where applicable.
 The University is subject to periodic review of its quality and standards by the Quality Assurance Agency (QAA) Published review reports are available on the QAA website at www.qaa.ac.uk Programmes which are professionally accredited are reviewed by professional, statutory and regulatory bodies (PSRBs) and such programmes must meet the competencies/standards of those PSRBs.
 Support for students and their learning The University aims to provide students with access to appropriate and timely information, support and guidance to ensure that they are able to benefit fully from their time at LJMU.
 All students are assigned a Personal Tutor to provide academic support and when necessary signpost students to the appropriate University support services.
 Students are able to access a range of professional services including: